 A: The best way to choose a ski boot is to have an open conversation with a boot fitter about your needs, your skiing preferences, and what you want to do with your boots.
 Through a conversation with a boot fitter, and a good look at the foot shape, stance and needs of the foot – a boot fitter will come up with some boot options that suit the customer’s foot shape and needs.
 Remember that there are many tools and skills fitters can use to reduce pressure and make it fit; the key is to find the right-shaped boot and the right flex for the customer – from there, personalization and customization can improve the fit even more.

 It is helpful for the boot fitter to understand any past experiences a customer may have had with skiing, a particular brand, or any anomalies or injuries that may have occurred with the foot & lower leg.
 All these things help narrow down the boot options to select the best possible solution.
 Finally, it is always important to remember that it takes time to fit boots well and you should allow for at least an hour to 1.5 hours to have your boots fit.

-Q: Should a person undertake any prep before going shopping?
+Q: Should a person undertake any prep before buying ski boots?